mcm223/dwa15-spring2018/laravel/db-eloquent.md

         # Instantiate a new Book Model object
         $book = new Book();

-        # Set the parameters
+        # Set the properties
-        # Note how each parameter corresponds to a field in the table
+        # Note how each property corresponds to a field in the table
         $book->title = 'Harry Potter and the Sorcerer\'s Stone';
         $book->author = 'J.K.
 Rowling';
         $book->published_year = 1997;